 - Fit and fasten wallboard or drywall into position on wood or metal frameworks, using glue, nails, or screws.

-Drywall and Ceiling Workers with little to no experience tend to make between $26250 and $32320 while the more experienced ones make over $52770 per year.
+Drywall and Ceiling Tile Installers with little to no experience tend to make between $27490 and $34580 while the more experienced ones can earn over $58350 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Drywall and Ceiling Worker is to move to a higher paying state like AK.
-Right now, the highest paying states for Drywall and Ceiling Workers are AK, NY, NJ, HI and CA.
+One of the easiest ways to increase your salary as a Drywall and Ceiling Tile Installer is to move to a higher paying state like HI.
+Right now, the highest paying states for Drywall and Ceiling Tile Installers are HI, CA, WA, OR and MN.

-3 other factors that can increase your salary as A Drywall and Ceiling Worker is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Drywall and Ceiling Tile Installer is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Drywall and Ceiling Workers what degree they had when they got the job and most of them said they had a High School Diploma followed by Certificate.
+We asked other Drywall and Ceiling Tile Installers what degree they had when they got the job and most of them said they had less than a High School Diploma followed by a High School Diploma.

 Pros and Cons